3/16

 • Resistance training helps preserve muscle, which is more important during weight loss.

-CDC recommends both cardio and strength for health, not just fat loss.
+recommends both cardio and strength for health, not just fat loss.

-CDC: Physical Activity Guidelines
+: Physical Activity Guidelines

 Myth #3: "You need supplements to lose weight."